Vitamin B12 (Cobalamin)

 Vitamin B12, also known as cobalamin, plays a crucial role in the body's methylation process.
 Methylation is a biochemical process that is essential for various bodily functions, including DNA synthesis, neurotransmitter production, and detoxification.

-Individuals with the MTHFR gene mutation may have difficulty converting folic acid into its active form, methylfolate, which is necessary for the methylation process.
-This can lead to a buildup of homocysteine, an amino acid that has been linked to an increased risk of cardiovascular disease and other health issues.
+Individuals with the MTHFR gene mutation may have difficulty converting folic acid into its active form, methylfolate.
+This can lead to a buildup of homocysteine, which is associated with an increased risk of cardiovascular disease, neurological disorders, and migraines.

 Supplements for MTHFR and Migraines